JarenGlover/postgres-json-example/README.md

 =========
 This project will hold the lessons learned from a recent data project.
 This project goal was to take a MongoDB data dump and do some analysis on it.
 This resulted in me leveraging Postgres's JSON data type and its SQL extension to load and query the data set (~5 Million rows).

+Before you might be asking why Postgres?
+When Postgres 9.4 comes out it will be more clear.
+Below is a snippet from  a great [InfoQ] article.
+>PostgreSQL 9.4 Beta comes with the much-anticipated "binary JSON" type, JSONB.
+This new storage format for document data is higher-performance and comes with indexing, functions and operators for manipulating JSON data.

+>The JSONB type is a confluence of two projects - HStore and JSON.
+JSONB has everything JSON had, but is more efficient in storage due to the binary representation, and faster due to indexing.
+Eventually, all current HStore and JSON users are expected to move to JSONB.

+>Why would NoSQL features be important for PostgreSQL, when it's traditional user base has been developers needing solid relational capabilities or users switching from enterprise databases such as Oracle?
+Josh Berkus, one of the core team members, shares some insights.

+Now back to the basics ...

 Concepts convered:

 1. Load the data dump into Postgres database